-The following criteria is used to determine the issuance of a warning:
+The following criteria are used to determine the issuance of a warning:

-- 1. What is the nature of the crime Is it a Clery reportable offense, including a criminal offense, a hate crime, a Violence Against Women (VAWA) offense or an arrest or referral for disciplinary action for a weapons law violation, drug abuse violation or liquor law violation? - 2.
-Did the crime occur within a Clery reportable geographic location Did the crime occur on campus, on public property that is within the campus or immediately adjacent to and accessible from the campus, or at a non-campus building or property location? - 3.
-Is there a continuing danger or threat to the campus community? - 4.
+- 1. What is the nature of the crime?
+Is it a Clery Act reportable offense, including a criminal offense, a hate crime, a Violence Against Women Act (VAWA) offense or an arrest or referral for disciplinary action for a weapons law violation, drug abuse violation or liquor law violation? - 1.
+Did the crime occur within a Clery Act reportable geographic location?
+Did the crime occur on campus, on public property that is within the campus or immediately adjacent to and accessible from the campus, or at a non-campus building or property location? - 1.
+Is there a continuing danger or threat to the campus community? - 1.
 Is there a risk that the issuance of a warning could compromise the efforts to mitigate the threat?